You’re Invited to Olympus Mall Where the Greek Gods Dwell and Sell

 Fun Fact: The winds he controlled were horse-shaped

-There’s a celebrity A-list of Greek gods and Aeolus is at the top.
+There’s a celebrity A-list of Olympian gods and Aeolus is at the top.
 You can barely see the guy so many people are clamoring around him for his signature.
 Indeed, it’s not every day that you meet the star in Homer’s Odyssey.

 But these days, when Aeolus isn’t soaking up mortal admiration, he controls the world’s winds.
 He keeps them inside caves on the island of Aeolia and releases a breeze or a storm every so often.